Publishing your projects in Alire

 • alr will inform you if your host is not supported.
 Please contact us if you think a site should be allowed.
 The complete list can be consulted by running alr publish --trusted-sites.

 • This is a temporary measure until more sophisticated publishing automation is supported.
-See the Remote Source Archive case for alternatives to this scenario (you are not forced to change your code hosting, or even have an online repository).
+See the Starting with a remote source archive case for alternatives to this scenario (you are not forced to change your code hosting, or even have an online repository).

 By default, the last commit is used for the release.
 You can alternatively provide another commit, tag, or branch.
 In any case, the git revision will be used to obtain a final commit.
 That is, a release cannot evolve with a branch, or be updated by moving a tag.